 The local agency shall design the oversight program to, at a minimum, comply with the evaluation and performance requirements of this General Order.

-The monitoring requirements and practices described in the General Order Monitoring and Reporting Program (MRP) are, generally, minimum levels of monitoring.
+The monitoring requirements and practices described in this General Order Monitoring and Reporting Program (MRP) are, generally, minimum levels of monitoring.
 The local agency may make requirements more stringent, including requiring additional monitoring if necessary.
 Additional monitoring, beyond that specified in this General Order, is acceptable and may be necessary to ensure proper performance of the process water systems, such as in response to treatment changes or investigations of uncertainties.
 Results of additional monitoring conducted for monitoring stations and parameters given in the MRP shall be reported in accordance with Monitoring, Inspection, and Compliance Reporting section of Attachment E. Other additional monitoring conducted shall be explained in the monitoring reports, and the data shall be made available to the regional water board upon request.

 Monitoring, Inspection, and Compliance Reporting